catalyst-cloud/catalystcloud-docs/source/tutorials.rst

 =====================

-Copying a volume from the block storage service to the image service can take some time (depends on volume size).
+Copying a volume from the block storage service to the image service can take some time (depending on volume size).
 First, you should confirm that the upload has finished (status shown as active), using the command below:

 .. code-block:: bash